jnunyez/docker-vRAN-ZeroMQ/README.md

 ## Configuring the vUE

-uefake.conf contains all the necessary parameters:

-Important parameters here are:
+In the file `uefake.conf` there are some modifications of the by-default UE parameters.
+Parameters changed here are:

 ```
 device_name = zmq
 device_args = "rx_port=tcp://192.168.50.100:5554,tx_port=tcp://*:5555,id=ue,base_srate=1.92e6"
 ```

 where 192.168.50.100 is the IP address of the eNodeB used for RAN downlink messages through ZMQ bus.

-Played with the parameter related to RF.
+At the RF level, it is important to tune manually the parameter related to the number of advertised samples RF with the same value as the one declared in the eNodeB.

 ```
 [rf]